eclipse/kapua/README.md

 #### The Broker

 The broker container exposes an [Mqtt](http://mqtt.org/) end point at tcp://localhost:1883/.
-The broker can be accessed through either [Eclipse Kura](http://www.eclipse.org/kura/) or a plain Mqtt client like, for example, [Eclipse Paho](http://www.eclipse.org/paho/).
+The broker can be accessed through either [Eclipse Kura&trade;](http://www.eclipse.org/kura/) or a plain Mqtt client like, for example, [Eclipse Paho&trade;](http://www.eclipse.org/paho/).

-In order for a client to establish an Mqtt connection with the broker, a client must provide a valid identity.
+In order for a client to establish a Mqtt connection with the broker, a client must provide a valid identity.
 The _kapua-sys_ account provides the user named _kapua-broker_ which has been pre-seeded and profiled for the purpose.

 The credentials for the user kapua-broker are the following: